snarkify/sirius-simple-example/README.md

-# Sirius Quickstart
+# Sirius Simple Example

-Welcome to the `sirius-quickstart` repository, a minimal example to get you started with the [**Sirius**](https://github.com/snarkify/sirius/) framework for Incrementally Verifiable Computation (IVC).
+Welcome to the sirius-simple-example repository, an example to get you started with the [**Sirius**](https://github.com/snarkify/sirius/) framework for Incrementally Verifiable Computation (IVC).

+Built from [sirius-quickstart](https://github.com/snarkify/sirius-quickstart), this repository demonstrates a straightforward implementation of a `StepCircuit` that performs a simple summation operation over multiple folding steps.
+This example is designed to help developers understand the core concepts and API of Sirius, particularly in configuring and synthesizing custom circuits.

 ## Introduction

-This repository provides a simple, runnable example to demonstrate the basic usage of the Sirius framework.
-The example implements a trivial `StepCircuit` that performs identity mapping (i.e., it outputs the input unchanged) over multiple folding steps.
-This example is intended to help developers understand the core concepts and API of Sirius.
+This example showcases the implementation of a custom `StepCircuit` that sums its input (`z_in`) and outputs the result.
+Unlike the trivial identity mapping example in the original quickstart, this example adds more complexity to illustrate how you can customize and extend the framework to suit your needs.

+## Understanding the StepCircuit in Sirius Simple Example

+In the sirius-simple-example, the `StepCircuit` performs a simple yet illustrative operation that sums its input values (`z_in`).
+This specific implementation serves as an educational example of how to define custom step-circuits within the Sirius framework.

+### What Does the StepCircuit Do?
+The `StepCircuit` in this example is designed to perform a summation operation.
+Here's what it does in detail:

+- Input Handling (`z_in`): The circuit takes an input, denoted as `z_in`.
+This input is an array of field elements that represent the data from the previous computation step or the initial input for the circuit (`z_0`).

+- Summation Logic: The circuit then creates a gate that sums each element in `z_in` with itself (i.e., performs input + input) and outputs the result.
+Essentially, this operation doubles each element of the input array.

+- Output (`z_out`): The result of this summation is placed in an output array, `z_out`, which is then passed to the next step of the circuit.
+In this example, `z_out` is simply `2 * z_in` for each element, which demonstrates the basic use of gates and selectors in a custom circuit.

+In a real-world scenario, such a circuit could be extended to perform more complex arithmetic or logic operations, depending on the application's needs.
+However, the simplicity of this example makes it an excellent starting point for developers new to the framework.

 ## Prerequisites